TradeTrust/document-creator-website/README.md

 ## Integration test flow (locally)

+- Firstly, you have to run build, as the integration run script will serve static.

 - run 2 instances concurrently, 1 = `npm run blockchain`, 1 = `npm run integration`

+- to test a specific file, you will need run 2 instances concurrently, 1 = `npm run blockchain`, 1 = `npm run integration:single integration/<file name>.spec.ts`

 ## Windows Gotchas

 [cross-env](https://www.npmjs.com/package/cross-env) is required to run the npm scripts.
 It should be installed when running `npm install`

 Encountered _File name differs from already included file name only in casing_ error?
-Ensure that the absolute paths specified in the error are *exactly* the same and that the casings match.
+Ensure that the absolute paths specified in the error are _exactly_ the same and that the casings match.